Division Street Transit-Oriented Development (TOD)

 Connecting Spokane, One Step at a Time!

-If you’re interested in information on Bus Rapid Transit (BRT) work within Division Street’s public right-of-way, visit the STA’s Division Street BRT page.
+If you’re interested in information specifically regarding upcoming Bus Rapid Transit (BRT) work within Division Street, please visit the STA’s Division Street BRT page.

 Project Purpose and Scope: